carlitos-esquer/monoriel/README.md

 - You need to provide the class Page in your models.
 - You can use slim, haml, scss and erb templates with Monoriel
 - Please use App in Samples for testing and documentation
+- You can see my monoblog project for a real app sample code